containers/podman/docs/source/markdown/podman-generate-systemd.1.md

 ### Generate and print a systemd unit file for a container

 Generate a systemd unit file for a container running nginx with an *always* restart policy and 1-second timeout to stdout.
+Note that the **RequiresMountsFor** option in the **Unit** section ensures that the container storage for both the GraphRoot and the RunRoot are mounted prior to starting the service.
+For systems with container storage on disks like iSCSI or other remote block protocols, this ensures that Podman is not executed prior to any necessary storage operations coming online.

 ```
 $ podman create --name nginx nginx:latest